material-motion-archive/runtime-android/README.md

 ## Architecture

-The Material Motion Runtime consists of two groups of APIs: a scheduler/transaction object and a constellation of protocols loosely consisting of plan and performing types.
+The Material Motion Runtime consists of two groups of APIs: a scheduler object and a constellation of protocols loosely consisting of plan and performing types.

 ### Scheduler